ABOUT OUR TEAM

 lead interior designer

-Cathleen started at Gruver Cooley, her family’s 111 year old custom home building business, in 2006 and is now their Interior Designer.
+Cathleen started at Gruver Cooley, her family’s 115 year old custom home building business in 2006, and is now their Interior Designer.
 She assists high-end clients in the Washington, DC area with the many details involved with custom building and remodeling.
 She has been responsible for increasing the use of technology to help clients track selections and is an expert in online sourcing.
-Cathleen has enhanced the company’s marketing program through the expansion of the website and the use of Constant Contact, Houzz, Facebook, Twitter and Pinterest.
+Cathleen has enhanced the company’s marketing program through the expansion of the website and the use of Constant Contact, Houzz, Instagram, Facebook, Twitter and Pinterest.
 In addition, she has done commercial design work for an architectural firm, has been an adjunct professor at Marymount University and has worked in the retail end of the design business.
 She is an Allied Member of ASID (American Society of Interior Designers) and NKBA (National Kitchen and Bath Association).
 In July of 2017, she was featured in The Washington Post, "More space, better resale value: What to know about finishing your basement".
 She is currently the chairperson for the Northern Virginia chapter of CBUSA and supports the chapter by facilitating vendor relationships, networking opportunities and round table discussions on best practices and trends in the industry.